qsimeon/worm-graph/README.md

 ## Create the environment from the `environment.yml` file

+`cd` into the `worm-graph` dirrectory on your local machine: `cd worm-graph`

 Using the terminal or an Anaconda Prompt: `conda env create -f environment.yml` The first line of the `yml` file sets the new environment's name.

 Activate the new environment: `conda activate worm-graph`

+Add the `worm-graph` root directory to Anaconda path: `conda develop .`

 Verify that the new environment was installed correctly: `conda env list` You can also use `conda info --envs`.

-Activate the environment before working on the project: `conda activate worm-graph`
+Always activate the environment before working on the project: `conda activate worm-graph`

  ## Naming conventions